seleznevae/libfort/README.md

 **Features:**
 - Easy to integrate (only 2 files)
-- Customization of appearance (various border styles and row/column/cell options for indentation, alignment, padding)
+- Customization of appearance (various border styles and row/column/cell properties for indentation, alignment, padding)
 - A number of functions to fill the table (add content by adding separate cells, rows or use _printf_ like functions)
 - Support of multiple lines in cells
 - Support of wide characters